Ranking tables

 Civil Liberties & Human Rights

-Doughty Street Chambers is a highly respected set which sits at the cutting edge of human rights both in a domestic and international context.
-Tenants represent claimants or NGO interveners in a wide variety of areas including protest law, police law, immigration, housing and welfare benefits.
-A number of barristers from the set have in recent years advised or acted in prominent international law matters.
-Of note has been their work on behalf of Maria Ressa, and in cases for the Yazidi women held by ISIS.
+Doughty Street Chambers is a highly respected set that sits at the cutting edge of both domestic and international human rights law.
+With "expertise, sensitivity to clients and dedication to cases," tenants represent claimants or NGO interveners in a wide variety of areas, including protest law, police law, immigration, housing and welfare benefits.
+A number of barristers from the set have advised or acted in prominent international law matters in recent years.
+The set's barristers often appear in high-profile cases, including representing Julian Assange in his extradition battle against the USA and the father of an individual shot dead by authorised firearms officers.
+One market commentator notes: "They are well-equipped to handle complex litigation touching on different areas of law and jurisdictions, involving multiple defendants and claimants."

 3. Matrix Chambers